-Short-finned Pilot Whales are large exotic species of the Delphinidae family second in size only to the Killer whale.
-Their name “pilot whale” is attributed to a significant characteristic behavior of the whales in which a leader whale leads a pod or group.
+Short-finned Pilot Whales are large exotic species of the Delphinidae family, second in size only to the Killer whale.
+Their name “pilot whale” is attributed to the whales’ significant characteristic behavior in which they lead a pod or group.

-The short-finned population in Hawai’i are entirely genetically different from the other groups in the Pacific waters.
-Plot whales move in groups of about 25 to 50 individuals where one mature male pilots eight or more adult females.
+The short-finned population in Hawai’i is entirely genetically different from the other groups in the Pacific waters.
+Plot whales move in about 25 to 50 individuals, where one mature male pilots eight or more adult females.

-Short-finned pilot whales can be easily identified with their low and falcate dorsal fins as their name implies.
+As their name implies, short-finned pilot whales can be easily identified with their low and falcate dorsal fins.
 The dorsal fins vary in size and shape depending on the age and sex of the whales.

 Pygmy Killer Whale

-The Pygmy killer whale is so-called because of its similar characteristics with the killer whale.
-The skin of these mammals is dark grey or black on the cape, which changes abruptly to light grey on the sides.
+The Pygmy killer whale is so-called because of its similar characteristics to the killer whale.
+The skin is dark grey or black on the cape, which changes abruptly to light grey on the sides.

 They can be easily confused with Melon Headed whales because of their round bulbous heads.

-Pygmy killer whales are seen and observed several times a year within Hawaiian waters.
-The Hawaiian population of the Pygmy Killer Whale (unlike pygmy killer whales anywhere else in the world) seems to be “regular” inhabitants of the coastline.
+Pygmy killer whales are seen and observed several times yearly within Hawaiian waters.
+The Hawaiian population of the Pygmy Killer Whale (unlike pygmy killer whales anywhere else in the world) seems to be “regular” coastline inhabitants.

 These whales remain isolated in one area and don’t venture out to the open ocean.
-They are usually not found father than 10 miles away from the Hawaii shores.
+They are usually not found farther than 10 miles from Hawaii’s shores.

-Sperm whales are the largest toothed whales, and the Hawaiian Islands seem to have them in abundance.
-Back in the 19th century, the Hawaiian waters was a marked whaling ground for sperm whales.
+Sperm whales are the most giant-toothed whales, and the Hawaiian Islands seem to have them in abundance.
+In the 19th century, the Hawaiian waters were a whaling ground for sperm whales.

-These mammals aren’t big for nothing whales as they boast of the largest and most complex brain on the earth’s surface encased in a humongous head.
+These mammals aren’t prominent for nothing whales as they boast the largest and most complex brain encased in a humongous head.

-Sperm whales prefer deeper depths, which is their primary feeding zone and can dive as deep as 3000ft.
-Recorded sounds confirm the presence of the sperm whales in Oahu over the years.
-There is about 7,082 Sperm whale abundance in Hawaii with the figures peaking during spring.
+Sperm whales prefer deeper depths, their primary feeding zone, and can dive as deep as 3000ft.
+Recorded sounds confirm the presence of sperm whales in Oahu over the years.
+Hawaii has about 7,082 Sperm whales, with the figures peaking during spring.

 Pygmy Sperm Whale

 The Pygmy Sperm whales are one of the three existing sperm whales.
-They are rarely seen at sea and most of what of the documentation about them came from studying stranded specimens.
+They are rarely seen at sea; most documentation came from studying stranded specimens.

 In Hawaii, the pygmy sperm whale is less encountered than the other extant sperm whales.
-It is quite safe to say these whales are smaller versions of the sperm whales.
+It is safe to say these whales are smaller versions of sperm whales.
 They, however, have their differences.
-From the cephalic region, the head is blunt and relatively smaller.
+From the cephalic region, the head is blunt and relatively more minor.

-Pygmy sperm whales have their mouth on the underside of their body like the sperm whales, but their dentition is a lot different.
+Pygmy sperm whales have their mouth on the underside of their body like sperm whales, but their dentition is very different.
 They have fewer and smaller teeth whose edges are sharp and curvy.
-Talking about their method feeding, unlike the sperm whales, they are suction feeders.
+Unlike sperm whales, they are suction feeders.

 Dwarf Sperm Whale

-They are deep-divers which explains why they are rarely seen above water except on rare occasions when they are logging or lying motionlessly on the water surface.
+They are deep divers, which explains why they rarely see above water except when they log or lie motionless on the surface.

-Besides their choice of the aquatic habitat which makes them difficult to find, this species has a characteristic small body size and a high tendency to dodge vessels.
-An adult dwarf sperm whale is up to 2.7 m long and may weigh about 272 kg, while at birth, their length is about 1m.
+Besides their choice of aquatic habitat, which makes them difficult to find, this species has a characteristic small body size and a high tendency to dodge vessels.
+An adult dwarf sperm whale is up to 2.7 m long and may weigh about 272 kg; at birth, its length is about 1m.

-The Eden’s whale is a smaller form of the Bryde’s whale, Balaenoptera brydei, and it is commonly found in the Northwestern Hawaiian Island and the Indo-Pacific.
+The Eden’s whale is a minor form of the Bryde’s, Balaenoptera brides, commonly found in Northwestern Hawaiian Island and the Indo-Pacific.